Sammy Baird: Career

 During his playing career he played for Clyde, Preston North End, Rangers, Hibernian, Third Lanark and Stirling Albion.
 He won three Scottish league titles (1956, 1957 and 1959) and one Scottish Cup (1960) with Rangers.

 Baird won the Division Two title in 1951–52 with Clyde.
 Baird scored five times for Rangers as they reached the 1959–60 European Cup semi finals and was influential for Hibernian on their run to the 1960–61 Inter-Cities Fairs Cup semi finals.
 Preston paid £12,000 for his signature and Rangers paid £10,000 for his services.
 Hibs then forked out £5,000 for him.

 International career

 He earned seven international caps for Scotland from 1956 to 1958.
 He scored on his debut against Yugoslavia, and also in his last match, a 2–1 defeat by France in the 1958 FIFA World Cup.
 The latter goal was the first time a Rangers player scored in a World Cup Finals match.
-He remains the only Rangers player to do so.
+He remains the only Rangers player to do so for Scotland in open play.

 Additionally, Baird represented the Scottish League XI on five occasions.
 He scored in his last appearance against the Football League XI at Ibrox in 1958.

 He earned earlier representative honours with Clyde.
 In 1953 against the British Army, Baird converted a penalty for Scotland XI in 2–2 draw at Goodison Park.
 As preparation for the FIFA World Cup, Baird played for a Scotland XI in a couple of trial matches in 1958.